KAIST-VICLab/One-Look-is-Enough/README.md

 ---

 <h4>
-This repository is the official PyTorch implementation of "One Look is Enough: A Novel Seamless Patchwise Refinement for Zero-Shot Monocular Depth Estimation Models on High-Resolution Images".
+This repository is the official PyTorch implementation of "One Look is Enough: Seamless Patchwise Refinement for Zero-Shot Monocular Depth Estimation on High-Resolution Images".
 Our proposed method, PRO, achieves state-of-the-art zero-shot depth accuracy on high-resolution datasets with fine-grained details, outperformaing existing depth refinement methods.
 </h4>

 ---